Stainless Steel Properties

-Austenitic stainless steels (referred to as 18-8 , also known as 300 series ) are the easiest to weld with electron beams or lasers, and the resulting welds have strength properties similar to those of the base metal (not cold-worked).
+Austenitic stainless steels (referred to as 18-8 , also known as 300 series ) are the easiest to weld with Electron Beams or lasers, and the resulting welds have strength properties similar to those of the base metal (not cold-worked).
 Free-machining grades, which have sulfur, selenium, lead, and/or copper added, should be avoided.
-These added materials result low melting compounds in the grain boundaries with higher risk for hot cracking during welding.
+These added materials result in low melting compounds in the grain boundaries with higher risk for hot cracking during welding.

 Martensitic stainless steel grades (common grade 410) can also be welded.
 However, upon cooling, the heat-affected zone (HAZ) and the fusion zone (FZ) transform to a narrow high hardness band exhibiting higher risk of cracking and reduced ductility from cold deformation.
 In some applications, preheating before weld and a post weld heat treatment may mitigate these conditions.

 The Ferritic stainless steel grades (common grade Type 430 / 405 ) are more tricky to weld than austenitic 300 series.
 This is due to reduced amount of nickel compared to the austenitic grades.
 When welding ferritic stainless steel, grain growth in the heat-affected zone (HAZ) will occur.
 This phenomena results from high peak temperature in the narrow region immediately adjacent to the weld joint, and will contribute to reduced ductility and increased brittleness.
 This can be avoided by using stabilized ferritic grades, where minor additions of niobium, titanium, and zirconium form precipitates that prevent grain growth.